robocorp/example-process-invoices-with-amazon-textract/README.md

 }
 ```

-For Robocorp Cloud run, create a new vault entry in Robocorp Cloud.
+For Control Room run, create a new vault entry in Control Room.

 - Enter `aws` as the name.
 - Provide values for the `AWS_KEY`, `AWS_KEY_ID`, and `AWS_REGION` keys: